ECB withholding secret Greek swaps file keeps taxpayers in dark

-The European Union’s General Court in Luxembourg ruled Thursday that the central bank was right to keep secret documents that would reveal how much the ECB knew about the true state of Greece’s accounts before the country needed a 240 billion-euro taxpayer-funded rescue.
+The European Union’s General Court in Luxembourg ruled yesterday that the central bank was right to keep secret documents that would reveal how much the ECB knew about the true state of Greece’s accounts before the country needed a 240 billion-euro ($311 billion) taxpayer-funded rescue.

 The case brought by Bloomberg News, the first legal challenge to a refusal by the ECB to make public details of its decision-making process, comes a month before the central bank is due to take responsibility for supervising all of the euro- area’s banks.
 The central bank already sets narrower limits on its disclosures than its U.S. equivalent, the Federal Reserve.
 The court’s decision shows the ECB has too broad a discretion to reject requests for disclosure, academics and lawyers said.